ngeor/blog/about.md

 ## Cookies and Tracking

-This website is using Google Analytics.
+This website is using Google Analytics and Google AdSense.

 ## Meta